HUECO TRIP BETA

 WIFI / CELL SERVICE

 Verizon is the most reliable cell phone provider in the area.
-WiFi has always been hard to come by in the valley until recently as Spectrum now offers fiber optic services.
+WiFi has always been hard to come by here until recently.
 Our vacation rentals have been upgraded with the newest high speed WiFi available.
-WIFI is boosted throughout our property via a MARINA range extender so the signal varies depending on location.
+WIFI is boosted throughout our property via 2 long range extenders (signal varies).
 If you're in need of Wifi for work, the house rentals have the best wifi signals of our rental options.
-We have many climbers who work remotely, those needing high speeds for upload tend to have mobile wifi service or hotspot their phone.
+We have many climbers who work remotely.
+Those needing high speeds for upload, either book a vacation rental , use mobile wifi service, Starlink or hotspot their phone.

 DISTANCES: